mnieber/skandha/README.md

 - aspiration: a library that implements a form of Aspect Oriented Programming using callback functions.
 - mapDataToProps: a helper function that maps data from one object to another.
 It's used to map data between facets.
 - registerCtr: the function that tells SkandhaJS which containers and facets exist.
-- setCallbackMap: the function that installs the callbackMap objects that are used by a facet.
+- setCallbackMap: the function that installs the callbackMap for a facet.

 ## Example: a Selection facet

 In Skandha, a behaviour such as selection is implemented in a "facet" class.
-The purpose of the selection facet is to store (and manipulate) the meta-data related to selection.
-In this example, we will show a simplified Selection facet class.
+The purpose of the selection facet is to store (and manipulate) the selection state.
+In this example, we will show a simplified `Selection` facet class.

 ```
 // file: Selection.ts